 - Get Back to Glass – switch to having your milk delivered in glass bottles (it’s all done online now – check out Find Me A Milkman to find a delivery service), and look out for juices in glass bottles rather than plastic when you’re out and about.

-- Reject the Wrapper – avoid excessive packaging at the supermarket, buy loose fruit and veg rather than pre-packaged, use St Albans’ fantastic biweekly charter market and farmer’s market, or refill your containers at bulk stores like Eat Wholefoods.
+- Reject the Wrapper – avoid excessive packaging at the supermarket, buy loose fruit and veg rather than pre-packaged, use St Albans’ fantastic biweekly charter market and farmer’s market, or refill your containers at bulk stores like Eat Wholefoods and the Refill Pantry.

 - Bypass Bathroom Plastics – reduce your bathroom plastics by switching to shampoo bars (available at Lush in the Maltings) and traditional soap instead of liquid.
 Identify micro plastics by scanning barcodes using the Ban the MicroBead app, and check out St Albans’ very own WukaWear for a plastic-free period.